shuuse/message-api/README.md

 Example prompt: "Send a test message using the Message API"

+## Message Constraints

+- Maximum message length: 500 characters
+- If a message exceeds this limit, the API will return a 400 error with a descriptive message
+- This limit applies to all messages, including those sent through ChatGPT actions

+## Error Responses

+The API may return the following error responses:

+- 400 Bad Request: Message exceeds 500 characters or other validation errors
+- 403 Forbidden: Invalid or missing API key
+- 404 Not Found: Message ID not found when marking as read

 ## API Documentation

 When running the service, visit `/docs` to see the automatic OpenAPI documentation and test the endpoints interactively.